datakaveri/iudx-deployment/single-node/monitoring-stack/README.md

    first time, and the password is saved to db (i.e. grafana-volume).
 Subsequent running/restarting the docker with new admin credentials doesn't overwrite the password stored in Grafana db.
+3. Parsing for labels  might be different for each application , this can be done using [match stage](https://grafana.com/docs/loki/latest/clients/promtail/stages/match/)